Jira Issue Recovery Guide: How To Restore Deleted Issues In Jira

 Step-by-step guide on restoring Jira issues with GitProtect.io

-Once you start backing up your Jira environment with GitProtect backup and Disaster Recovery software, you can easily restore only a single piece of your Jira data.
-So, let’s look at an example, go through the Jira issues restoration steps, and recover our deleted Jira data:
+Once you start backing up your Jira environment with GitProtect backup and Disaster Recovery software and create your backup plan, you can easily restore only a single piece of your Jira data.

 First, open your GitProtect.io interface and click DevOps on the left side of your screen.
 Then, choose Jira and press the Restore button on the right side of your screen.

-In an opened window, you will need to select the needed backup plan and press the Restore button.
 Once you click it, you will see two possible options – Disaster Recovery and Granular Restore.
 Our option is Granular Restore.
 So, click it.

-You will see a new window with the Restore Destination options, including Original organization (your Jira account), New organization, and Device (On-Prem).
+You will see a new window with the Restore Destination options, including Original organization (your Jira instance), New organization, and Device (On-Prem).
 In our case, we want to restore the deleted issue to our existing Jira account.
 So, pick Original organization up and press Next.

 The next step is to choose what data you need to restore – projects, issues, attachments, or workflows.
 In our case, we have a deleted issue, so let’s choose the Restore Issue option and click the Next button.

-As all your issues are related to different projects, with the next step, you will need to select which project contained the delete issue.
+As all your issues are related to different projects, with the next step, you will need to filter issues and select which project contained the delete issue.
 So, once you see the needed project click Configure and Select individual – don’t forget we want to restore a single deleted issue.
-If you want to restore all the issues in the project, you will need to opt for Select all.

 After you define a project, you will see the list of issues of that project.
 All you need to do is to find a deleted issue.
 To make the process easier, you can use a search bar and look for the needed issue by key, issue type, or its name.